zulip/zulip/docs/contributing/gsod-ideas.md

 command of Git; read [our Git Guide](../git/overview.html) in full to learn how to use it well.
-Of particular importance is mastering using Git rebase so that you can construct commits that are readable, are clearly correct and explain why they are correct.
+Of particular importance is mastering using Git rebase so that you can construct commits that are readable, are clearly correct and that explain why they are correct.

 **Project name**: REST API Documentation